tuanlda78202/tuanlda78202.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Charles 👋 Interested in LLM Systems.
+I'm Charles; interested in LLM Systems, with experience spanning AI research (Machine Learning, Computer Vision, Speech) to applications (Recommendation Systems, LLMs), and across the stack - from low-level GPU kernel optimization to high-level system design, training to serving.

 **Industry:**